How to start a public liability accident claim

 The next step is to prepare your case for lodging with the Injuries Board.
 Your solicitor will identify the correct defendant and will take all necessary preliminary steps to get you case up and running.

 Your solicitor will write letters to claim to the Defendant and seek the CCTV footage of the incident if applicable.

-If you have been involved in an accident in a public place and you wish to take a public liability claim, Sinnott Solicitors will be in a position to assist you to take your claim and to help you to achieve the maximum compensation available.
+If you have been involved in an accident in a public place and you wish to take a public liability claim, Sinnott Solicitors Dublin and Cork will be in a position to assist you to take your claim and to help you to achieve the maximum compensation available.

-Sinnott Solicitors have complied an ultimate guide to the Injuries Board and Injury Court Claims Process which you can assess by clicking on this link http://Sinnott.ie/workplace-injury/injuries-board-process/
+Sinnott Solicitors Dublin and Cork have complied an ultimate guide to the Injuries Board and Injury Court Claims Process which you can assess by clicking on this link http://Sinnott.ie/part-2-statute-of-limitations/

 Recent Statistics on Public Liability Accident Claims

 A recent statistic released by the Injuries Board stated that over 2,000 public liability awards were made in 2014 totaling €53,000,000 in compensation.